10 Best DJ Pools (How They Work, Pros/Cons)

 The monthly subscription can vary depending on the option you choose.
 They have 2 intro plans which cost $25 and $30 monthly charge and they offer 50 and 100 downloads per month.

 Their Pro Unlimited plans offer a 1-month, 3-month, and 12-month plan which are $50 ($35 the first month of using the platform), $45, and $35.

 Included in these prices is unlimited access to the whole database, with many tools to help you find music that you want.
 Also, to keep up with the ever-growing new music wave, you can rely on weekly playlists set up by the company.

 2. Digital DJ pool

 The Digital DJ pool’s main selling point is the pricing.
-They are proud to be the cheapest DJ pool on the market, with the pricing of just 20$/month.
+They are proud to be one of the cheapest DJ pools on the market, at just $20/month, or $190/year.
 Included in that you also get mobile apps for iOS and Android as well as the DJ network, allowing you to share the music with your colleagues around the world.

 4. BPM Supreme

 BPM Supreme is another household name in the DJ pool services.
 It offers a beautifully designed, user-friendly app, with tons of fresh new music.

 The first month costs only $9.99 then you have a Standard and Premium plan.
 The Standard plan costs $19.99 after the first month and comes with very few restrictions such as HQ audio streaming and playlists options.
 The Premium plan costs $29.99 after the first month and has unlimited access.